Hosting your first holiday dinner can be fun, yet stressful. If you plan ahead then you can survive the day with your sanity intact.

 Thaw the Turkey

 Don’t forget to take the turkey out of the freezer and transfer it to the refrigerator to start the thawing process.
 Depending on the size of the turkey, this can sometimes take a few days.
-That last thing you want it a frozen turkey when you want to start cooking.
+The last thing you want when hosting your first holiday dinner is a frozen turkey when you want to start cooking.

 4 Days Before